joostsijm/rival_regions_wrapper/README.md

 LocalAuthentication is used to login in directly into Rival Regions using supported login methods.
 When running into issues with login then I would appreciate if you could help me resolve the issue.
-Available login methods: google (supported), vk (may work, never tested), facebook (may work, never tested) Use username, password, and login method to log in local instance of the authenticator.
+Available login methods: Google (supported), vk (may work, never tested), facebook (may work, never tested) Use username, password, and login method to log in local instance of the authenticator.

 RemoteAuthentication connects through a remote API using URL and authentication key.